ddeel/fishem/README.md

 - Copy the fishem project files into a folder/directory.

-- Go to the folder/directory where the fishem project files are and install the required Python packages with this command:
+- Go to the folder/directory where the fishem project files are located and install the required Python packages with this
+  command:

 	**pip install -r requirements.txt**